Official US Government Icon

 • Must be members of the organization for a minimum of six months before the date of the charter flight, unless:

-• Employees of a single commercial establishment, industrial plant, or government agency, or
+• the passengers are employees of a single commercial establishment, industrial plant, or government agency, or

-• Students and employees of a single school.
+• the passengers are students or employees of a single school.

 Affinity Charter Pricing